jsnkan/KS0499-Keyestudio-Mega-2560-Plus-Board/docs/KS0499 Keyestudio Mega 2560 Plus Board.md

 #### **A. Install Driver on Windows System**

-Now, let’s install the driver of keyestudio MEGA PLUS control board.
-Its chip is CP2102 serial chip.
-Some system（**WIN11**） can’t install automatically driver but you could install it by hand.
+Now, let’s install the driver of the Keyestudio MEGA PLUS control board.
+Its chip is a CP2102 serial chip.
+Some systems （**WIN11**） can’t install the driver automatically, but you can install it manually.

 **Download driver from:** [**https://fs.keyestudio.com/CP2102-WINDOWS**](https://fs.keyestudio.com/CP2102-WINDOWS)